Our History

 PACE has engaged in many projects from explicitly policy-driven ones to those seemingly unrelated to public policy like our biggest public event, our film festival, OUTnorthLa.
 However, all our events are tied directly or indirectly to creating an environment of equality and safety for the LGBTQ+ community.
 We use events like our film festival, a form of entertainment, as a vehicle to educate a city of potential allies (and foes) that LGBTQ+ people exist, live lives of meaning, accomplishment, faith, and family like everyone else, but who also face some very difficult challenges and senseless discrimination that others do not face.

-OUTnorthLa, has been the catalyst for securing nondiscrimination job protections in both the public and private sectors, and having the film festival featured on the cover of our newspaper’s Friday Preview section every year has given us wonderful PR that we couldn’t have gotten any other way.
-Since our film festival’s inaugural year in 2009, our former mayor has attended every opening night reception.
-After working with former Mayor Cedric Glover’s office for over two years on an employment nondiscrimination executive order (ENDA) covering sexual orientation and gender identity for the City of Shreveport workers, it was finally issued after a Shreveport city councilman’s punitive actions against the Robinson Film Center (RFC) for allowing our first film festival to be held there.
+OUTnorthLa, has been the catalyst for securing nondiscrimination job protections in both the public and private sectors, and having the film festival featured on the cover of our then-local newspaper’s Friday Preview section every year has given us wonderful PR that we couldn’t have gotten any other way.
+Since our film festival’s inaugural year in 2009, our former mayor has attended every opening night reception during his two terms.
+After working with former Mayor Cedric Glover’s office for over two years on an employment nondiscrimination executive order (ENDA) covering sexual orientation and gender identity for the City of Shreveport workers and contractors, it was finally issued after a Shreveport city councilman’s punitive actions against the Robinson Film Center (RFC) for allowing our first film festival to be held there.
 This provoked a strong response from PACE, the RFC, and the local burgeoning film industry, and within days, on Dec.
 17, 2009, the mayor issued the public ENDA adding sexual orientation, gender identity, and disability to the City of Shreveport’s employment nondiscrimination policies.
-Shreveport City Council followed with a unanimous matching resolution, on Dec.
+The Shreveport City Council followed with a unanimous matching resolution, on Dec.
 21, 2009.

 PACE, largely through our very successful film festival, has moved the LGBTQ+ community from “other” to a very visible, highly-respected part of north Louisiana that plays an active role in its cultural, economic, and civic life.